Read pages 9 to 49 in the casebook. I will lecture on the technical material, but be prepared to discuss the rest.

 All written work will be blind-graded; I will provide instructions to ensure appropriate anonymity.

 Except where I tell you otherwise, you are welcome to collaborate freely and to consult any sources you wish to in your work for this class.
 I love watching students work together like an elite volleyball team: bump, set, spike.

-If anything in or out of class troubles you, please come and talk to me about it.
+If anything in or out of class makes you uncomfortable, please come and talk to me about it.
 Not all discomfort is avoidable, but I will do everything I can to help that is consistent with the educational goals of the course.
 I will also respect any requests for confidentiality as far as my legal and professional duties allow.

 If for any reason your preferred name is not the one that appears on the course roster, please let me know how you would rather be addressed.
 (For example, I regularly have students who go by their middle names rather than their first names, or who have changed their names as part of significant personal transitions.)
 It’s a small thing, but there’s no reason I should get it wrong.

-All class sessions are recorded.
+I have asked Cornell Tech IT to make recordings of all class sessions.
 You will have access to the recordings.
 So will I, your classmates, and other Cornell Tech faculty and staff as part of their jobs.
 The recordings will not be shared outside the Cornell Tech community.
 In special circumstances (e.g. at the request of a guest speaker) I may turn off the recording, and it might sometimes happen that the recording doesn’t work.

 This syllabus is at http://james.grimmelmann.net/courses/internet2018S.

 I will create a Slack channel for the course and invite everyone enrolled in the class Please sign up for it; I will take questions and post announcements there.
 Don’t bother with Blackboard.